Booth Falls Trail to Booth Lake Hike

 For more information on leaving no trace, visit LNT.org.

 So, prepare properly, strap on your backpack, and lace up your boots.
 It’s time to get moving.
-The Booth Lake Falls to Booth Lake Trail hike will serve as an aggressive reminder as to why hiking in Colorado’s rugged and raw backcountry is hard to beat.
+The Booth Falls to Booth Lake Trail hike will serve as an aggressive reminder as to why hiking in Colorado’s rugged and raw backcountry is hard to beat.

 Soak in the blooming fields of wildflowers, march past the brilliant backcountry waterfalls, rest your weary legs as you overlook the splendid Booth Lake, and don’t forget to tell the marmots I say hello.